 The only issue I’ve ever had is that it doesn’t always get crispy enough.
 I decided it was time to figure out exactly how to get nice crispy bacon in the oven.

 Not sure what to look for?
 When in the grocery store, hold up the packets of bacon sideways so you can see how thick they’re sliced.
 Compare a few brands and choose the middle one, it’ll be a tad under 1/8 of an inch.
-Another way to spot the right thickness is to count the slices in this isn’t foolproof since some bacons aren’t as long (center cut is shorter). but if you’ve got full-length slices, then you want about 18 slices in your 1 pound (that’s a 16 oz.) package of bacon.
+Another way to spot the right thickness is to count the slices, but this isn’t foolproof since some bacon slices aren’t as long (center cut is shorter).
+If you’ve got full-length slices, then you want about 18 slices in your 1 pound (16 oz.) package of bacon.

-Third, use a nice large baking sheet (this is what’s called a “baker’s half sheet pan”), or use two.
-You don’t want the slices overlapping much so that hot air can get to each one.
+Also, use a nice large baking sheet (this is what’s called a “baker’s half sheet pan“) or use two.
+You don’t want the slices overlapping much so that hot air can’t get to each one.
 Another reason for not wanting the slices to overlap is that they will stick together as they cook and then break when you try to separate them.
 The pan below is probably as full as you want to get.
 I fit the entire pack of bacon onto the one half sheet pan there and it worked out well.
 Some pieces did stick together but only a bit so it was easy to get them apart.

 Then check on the bacon every few minutes.
 If there’s fat accumulating, get it out of there.
 Why is this?
 You might think that bacon swimming in hot fat would fry it more and thus crisp it up more.
 Instead, it seems to act more like water than fat and keeps the bacon soggy.
-Not good.
 You want the bacon exposed to the hot air in the oven because that is what crisps it up.

-Fifth, when the bacon’s ready, get it off of the pan immediately.
+Finally, when the bacon’s ready, get it off of the pan immediately.
 You don’t want it to start steaming.
 You want it cooling a bit because cool is crisper.
 The room temperature air seems to dry/cool the fat and make the bacon crisp up more.